 - The PD/PI may not use IDeA funds to support research activities in their laboratory.
-This includes supplements. - PD/PI is not eligible for research project support from this award, another CTR award, or a COBRE or INBRE - HR project leaders - Cannot receive simultaneous research support as project leads from this or another IDeA parent award but may be eligible to lead IDeA projects funded by supplements - Cannot be postdoctoral scholars and others holding non-independent positions, with the exception of clinician fellows, who may lead Pilot Projects
+This includes supplements. - PD/PI is not eligible for research project support from this award, another CTR award, or a COBRE or INBRE - The PD/PI may receive support for necessary, additional effort needed to administer supplement - The PI may have additional effort as a core leader - HR project leaders - Cannot receive simultaneous research support as project leads from this or another IDeA parent award but may be eligible to lead IDeA projects funded by supplements - Cannot be postdoctoral scholars and others holding non-independent positions, with the exception of clinician fellows, who may lead Pilot Projects